-Since taking up bullet journalling in the latter part of 2016 I really struggled to create a monthly spread that focuses on goals and intentions.
-My weekly spreads focus on specific tasks and I have project pages that list individual jobs for bigger things.
+I took up bullet journalling in the latter part of 2016.
+Since then I really struggled to create a monthly spread that focuses on goals and intentions.
+My weekly spreads focus on specific tasks.
+I have project pages that list individual jobs for bigger things.
 I felt I should be creating some kind of bigger picture for my life but couldn’t quite see how to make it work each month.

-Inspiration came in the form of 2 pictures I cut from magazines (advice from Ferris Bueller, and a glimpse of what Google’s new headquarters might look like).
-Then I was looking for somewhere to record what principles from Happiness at Home I was keeping in mind that month.
-Thirdly there was a comment I read somewhere that with bullet journals you could just fill in any gaps with tape!
+Inspiration came in the form of 2 pictures I cut from magazines.
+One was advice from Ferris Bueller.
+The other a glimpse of what Google’s new headquarters might look like.
+Then I was looking for somewhere to record what I had learnt from Happiness at Home that month.
+Thirdly gaps in a bujo can just be filled in with fancy tape! or so I read somewhere…

-And so just like that I had a new spread of things that were on my mind and that would inspire me through the month ahead.
+And so just like that I had a new spread of things that were on my mind.
+Things that would inspire me through the month ahead.
 I didn’t need to go looking for a very grand plan, just one that went beyond a job list.

 I’m happy to report that my sleep has increased making me a somewhat nicer and more even tempered person who has been keener to exercise and engage with life.